actorapp/actor-platform/docs/protocol/key-creation.md

 * Not sending server certificates if not needed on every connection.
 * One DiffieHellman to build one shared secret without repeating on almost every reconnect. (we will implement PFS in next revision of MTProto v2)
 * Using only Curve25519, AES-CBC, Kuznechik-CBC and Streebog
-* Extending master_secret to make it 256 bytes long
+* Extending master_secret to make it 256 bytes long with two different algorithms based on TLS's PRF function with SHA256 and Streebog hashes.
 * Added Signing of response just to check that everything is ok and add one more protection level

 # Primitives